The Magical Number Seven: An Unexpected Dimensional Threshold in Quantum Communication Complexity

-From both a conceptual and applied point of view, it is important to ask whether EACC and TQS are always equivalent resources in communication tasks.
-In Ref. \cite{PW12}, it was shown that in binary-outcome CCPs with communication restricted to one (qu)bit, EACC is always at least as good as transmitting a qubit.
-Examples are known for which EACC is strictly better than TQS \cite{PZ10}.
+From both a conceptual and applied point of view, it is important to ask whether entanglement assisted classical communication and transmission of a quantum system are always equivalent resources in communication tasks.
+In Ref. \cite{PW12}, it was shown that in binary-outcome communication complexity problems with communication restricted to one (qu)bit, entanglement assisted classical communication is always at least as good as transmitting a qubit.
+Examples are known for which entanglement assisted classical communication is strictly better than a broad class of known transmission of a quantum system strategies \cite{PZ10} and it can be shown using the method of Ref. \cite{NV15} that entanglement assisted classical communication is strictly better than any possible transmission of a quantum system strategy for particular tasks considered in Ref. \cite{PZ10}.

 We will show the opposite phenomenon.
-We introduce a family of specific CCPs linked with the so called CGLMP Bell-type inequality \cite{CGLMP02}, which constitutes a classical bound on correlations involving measurements with $d$ outcomes.
-It can be put in such a way that it gives maximal average probability for a certain CCP to give the required answer, under a communication constraint of $\log d$ bits (which again does not allow to transmit all data held by Bob).
-They are generalizations of the CCP corresponding to $d=3$ considered in Ref. \cite{BZZ02}.
-Again one can show that a Bell experiment in which the CGLMP inequality is maximally violated, can be used to breach the classical constraints of the CCP.
-An alternative solution of the CCPs will be also formulated, such that Bob transmitts a $d$ dimensional quantum system to Alice.
-We will analyze and compare the performance of the two quantum resources in case of the family of CCPs.
-Surprisingly, both quantum protocols are equal for $d\leq 6$ but for $d\geq7$, the second quantum protocol outperforms its entanglement-assisted analog.
+We introduce a family of specific communication complexity problems and study them with entanglement assisted classical communication and transmission of a quantum system respectively.
+From Refs. \cite{BZPZ04, TZ16} we know that every Bell inequality can be turned into a communication complexity problem.
+The communication complexity problems of our study will be linked with the so called CGLMP Bell-type inequalities \cite{CGLMP02}.
+The reason we consider these games linked to the CGLMP inequalities is that these inequalities define the only known faces of the local polytope describing all possible classical correlations for two observers who have two settings and more than two possible outcomes.
+This is arguable the most interesting scenario to analyze the comparative strength of classical communication assisted by entangled states by which the CGLMP inequalities admit large violations.
+The games we introduce are generalizations of the communication complexity problem corresponding to $d=3$ considered in Ref. \cite{BZZ02}.
+Again one can show that a Bell experiment in which the CGLMP inequality is maximally violated, can be used to breach the classical constraints of the communication complexity problem.
+An alternative solution of the communication complexity problems will be also formulated, such that Alice transmits a $d$ dimensional quantum system to Bob.
+We will analyze and compare the performance of the two quantum resources in case of the family of communication complexity problems.
+Surprisingly, both quantum protocols are equally effective for $d\leq 6$ but for $d\geq7$, the second quantum protocol outperforms its entanglement-assisted analog.

-CCPs can be viewed as games in which the parties are awarded a number of points depending on which outcomes they return conditioned on the inputs they are given.
+Communication complexity problems can be viewed as games in which the parties are awarded a number of points depending on which outcomes they return conditioned on the inputs they are given.
+In general, given that all inputs are equiprobable, a two-party Bell inequality can be written as